Our Tae Kwon Do History

 In 1984 Master Lees opened a dojang in Pennsburg where Mark Cashatt started training.

 Mark Cashatt’s Taekwon-Do School opened in Souderton by the Broad Street Theater February 4, 1989.
 On January 4, 1997 a second location opened at Harley Commons in Harleysville.
-In April of 2002 the Harleysville dojang moved to Salford Pub Shopping Center until 2007 when both dojangs were closed and moved to our present location on Forman Road in Souderton.
+In April of 2002 the Harleysville dojang moved to Salford Pub Shopping Center until 2007 when both dojangs were closed and moved to 665 Forman Road in Souderton.
+Indeed a Taekwon-Do dojang palace at 4800 square feet.

-On October 31, 2009 Mark Cashatt was promoted to Master Instructor 7th Degree Black Belt by the United Taekwon-Do Federation.
+On January 22, 2017 Master Cashatt was promoted to 8th Degree Black Belt by the United Taekwon-Do Federation.

 The relationships we are able to create in TaeKwon-Do strengthens each one of us and ensures true TaeKwon-Do, as General Choi would have liked it, to continue for generations to come.